jonGetUp/Software-WirelessCycle/README.md

 Thanks to an Android application connected via bluetooth 5.0 to the battery's BMS.

 ## Getting started
-You can follow the progress of my project under the tab [Project](https://github.com/jonGetUp/Software-WirelessCycle/projects/1)
+You can follow the progress of my project under the tab [Project](https://github.com/jonGetUp/Software-WirelessCycle/projects/1).
-And you have also an access to the [Project files](https://drive.google.com/drive/folders/1XN2LAWo4kowZ3X6Zx2XvpuD0LgZtjfAs?usp=sharing)
+And you also have access to the [Project files](https://drive.google.com/drive/folders/1XN2LAWo4kowZ3X6Zx2XvpuD0LgZtjfAs?usp=sharing)

 ### Materials
 Smartphone : Google Pixel 3 XL